-There are several parties that may be liable for your construction site injury, including contractors and building owners.
+Several parties may be liable for your construction injury, such as contractors and building owners.

 When negligence on the part of an individual or a company contributes to a serious injury on a construction site, the injury victim may be able to sue the negligent party in order to recover compensation for lost wages, medical expenses, and other damages.
 Construction workers have a right to a workplace that FREE from hazards.
 It is the job of their employers and the job site owners to make sure that their working conditions are safe and in accordance with state and federal safety laws, including OSHA regulations and New York State Labor Law Section 200, 240, and 241.